1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 1. 1909 Dime Off-Center Strike

-An off-center strike occurs when the planchet is not properly seated in the collar before the dies make contact.
-The result is a coin with part of the design missing and a blank crescent-shaped area visible along one edge.
+This happens when the planchet isn’t seated properly before the dies come together.
+You get a coin with part of the design missing and a blank crescent along one edge.

-The value of an off-center error depends on how far off-center the coin is — ranging from a minor 5% shift to a dramatic 50% misalignment.
-Examples where the date remains visible are particularly sought after by collectors.
+The value depends on how far off-center the strike landed — anywhere from a subtle 5% shift to a dramatic 50% miss.
+If the date is still visible, that’s where the real money is.

 2. 1909 Dime Die Cracks & Die Breaks